 Met Éireann Forecasts Two Weeks of Dry, Warm Weather as High Pressure Dominates Ireland

-Met Éireann has issued a significant update to its long-range forecast, predicting a prolonged period of unusually dry and settled weather for Ireland, with high pressure expected to dominate for approximately two weeks and temperatures potentially rising into the high teens or even the low 20s Celsius.
+Met Éireann has issued a significant update to its long-range forecast, predicting a prolonged period of unusually dry and settled weather for Ireland, with high pressure expected to dominate for approximately two weeks and temperatures potentially rising into the high teens or even the low 20s Celsius — a prospect that has been widely welcomed after a wet and unsettled start to spring.

 Background